KhronosGroup/glTF-Sample-Viewer/README.md

 - [x] Support for alpha coverage
 - [x] Async loading/unloading of glTF buffers and images
 - [x] Flexible and extensible parsing of glTF structures
-- [ ] Support for desktop/headless rendering
 - [x] Support for drag&drop
 - [x] Handles anti-aliasing via WebGL MSAA
 - [x] Straightforward rendering of the scene graph
-- [ ] Selection of tonemapping algorithms for IBL
 - [x] Support for the KHR_materials_unlit extension
 - [x] Support for the KHR_texture_transform extension
 - [x] Support for the KHR_lights_punctual extension
+- [x] Gamma correction
+- [ ] Extension for HDR environment maps
+- [ ] Selection of tonemapping algorithms for IBL
+- [ ] Support for desktop/headless rendering
+- [ ] Support for Visual Studio Code integration
 - [ ] Educational GUI for inspecting BRDF components

 If you would like to see this in action, [view the live demo](http://gltf.ux3d.io/).